HoGentTIN/linux-training-hogent/modules/regular_expressions/030_regular_expressions_theory.md

 match a certain pattern.
 Below are some examples of the simplest `regular expressions`.

-This is the contents of the test file.
+This is the content of the test file.
 This file contains three lines (or three `newline` characters).

     student@linux:~$ cat names